Julian A. Cook

 Julian Abele Cook Jr. (June 22, 1930 – May 16, 2017) was a United States district judge of the United States District Court for the Eastern District of Michigan.

 Education and career

-Born in Washington, D.C., Cook was the son and only child of African-American architect Julian Abele Cook and Ruth McNeil.
+Born in Washington, D.C., Cook was the son and only child of African-American architect Julian Abele Cook Sr. and Ruth McNeil.

 Cook received a Bachelor of Arts degree from Pennsylvania State University in 1952.
 He served as officer in the signal corps of the United States Army from 1952 to 1954.
 He received a Juris Doctor from Georgetown University Law Center in 1957.
 He was a law clerk for Judge Arthur E. Moore in Pontiac, Michigan from 1957 to 1958.
 He was in private practice in Detroit, Michigan from 1958 to 1961, and in Pontiac and Bloomfield Hills, Michigan from 1961 to 1978.
 He was a Special Assistant State Attorney General of Michigan from 1968 until his appointment to the federal bench in 1978.